Vesss/Blog-Project/README.md

 * CSS folder and two of its contents:
     * clean-blog.css
     * clean-blog-min.css
-    * (this does NOT include the style.css folder - this is a custom file, with custome styles, created by me)
+    * (this does NOT include the style.css file - this is a custom file, with custome styles, created by me)
 * mail folder

 *The menu items - each one a separate html file - have been edited, and some of them renamed, to suit the nature of the project.
 Additional pages have been added - the ones that represent the different categories (with underscores in their names).*